jon-humphries/influxfb_grafana_telegraf/README.md

 All networking is created locally, to access InfluxDB run http://127.0.0.1:8086 (admin/CiscoDisco123) for Grafana http://127.0.0.1:3000 (admin/admin - then set a new password)

-All varibales for the docker compose file, telegraf config and any automated provisioning for Grafana are set within the .env file and alled with the syntax ${variable}
+All variables for the docker compose file, telegraf config and any automated provisioning for Grafana are set within the .env file and alled with the syntax ${variable}

 The connection between Grafana and influxdb is automated.